chapel-lang/chapel-packaging/debian/README.md

 * Ideally for testing, you'll want to be running a VM with the OS and particular release you are building a package for.
 * Set `$CHPL_RELEASE` variable to the path of a Chapel source dir.
   For example,
   `tar -xzf chapel-1.13.0.tar.gz ; export CHPL_RELEASE=$PWD/chapel-1.13.0`
 * Dependencies to install prior to package building:
-  `sudo apt-get install build-essential python-setup packaging-dev libgmp-dev`
+  `sudo apt-get install build-essential python-setuptools packaging-dev libgmp-dev`

 ## Scripts